-

 What are the key features of the licence/production sharing contract/concession/other pursuant to which oil and gas companies undertake oil and gas exploration, development and production?

-In the case of lease agreements, the fee payable by the investor usually consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the State.
-In both cases, it may also be provided a bonus for the signing of the lease contract or the production sharing contract (signature bonus), or a production bonus, or an annual fee payable during the exploration and exploitation phase calculated on the basis of the area used by the contractor (surface fees).
+In the case of lease agreements, the fee payable by the investor typically consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the Greek State.
+In both cases, the agreements may also provide for a signing bonus payable upon execution of the lease contract or the production sharing contract, or a production bonus, or an annual surface fee payable during the exploration and exploitation phase calculated on the basis of the surface of the area used by the contractor.

-In addition, in both cases the Greek State may also directly participate in the agreements in joint venture with the respective concessionaires, although such option has not implemented in any of the concession agreements concluded so far.
+In addition, under both types of agreements, the Greek State may participate directly in the project through a joint venture with the relevant concessionaire; however, this option has not been exercised in any concession agreements concluded to date.

-In terms of structure, both types of agreements provide for an exploration phase which cannot last more than 7 years for onshore and 8 years for offshore operations (exceptions apply) subject to renewal for specific reasons set forth in the law.
-They also provide for an exploitation phase which can be of a maximum duration of 25 years from the date on which concessionaire notifies that it has discovered hydrocarbons in the area concerned.
-When the project reaches the exploitation phase the concession area is restricted to the one where oil reserves have been found.
+From a structural perspective, both types of agreements provide for an exploration phase with a maximum duration of seven (7) years for onshore operations and eight (8) years for offshore operations subject to renewal for specific reasons set forth in the law.
+They also provide for an exploitation phase which with a maximum duration of twenty-five (25) years from the date on which concessionaire notifies he discovery of hydrocarbons in the relevant area.
+Upon commencement of the exploitation phase, the concession area is reduced to the area in which commercially recoverable hydrocarbon reserves have been identified.

-Changes in the Concessionaire’s structure are in general permissible under specific terms and conditions and subject to the Greek State’s prior approval.
-Restrictions (e.g. regarding the transfer of rights and obligations to third parties) may be imposed on grounds of national or public interest.
-At any stage terms and conditions may be imposed on the exercise of the concession rights and on the hydrocarbons produced for national security reasons.
+Changes in the Concessionaire’s structure are in general permissible subject to specific terms and conditions and the prior approval of the Greek State.
+Restrictions, including limitations on transfer of rights and obligations to third parties, may be imposed on grounds of national or public interest.
+At any stage, additional terms and conditions may also be imposed on the exercise of concession rights and on the hydrocarbons produced for reasons of national security.

-Last, although common in the international practice, service agreements are not foreseen by the Greek legislation.
+Finally, although commonly used in international practice, service agreements are not provided for under Greek legislation.

 -